MattSortsThings/europhonium/dev_notes/system_requirements_v1_0.md

 #### A1.0d1 - *Admin API* OpenAPI Document

-Each minor version of the *Admin API* serves its own OpenAPI document.
+Each minor version of the *Admin API* should serve its own OpenAPI document.

 #### A1.0d2 - *Admin API* Security